By Rick Steves

 On the right, the casino's top-floor restaurant overlooks the lake.
 If it's open, ride the glass elevatore up and down for a fun and free view.
 Then continue strolling through the arcade or under the mulberry trees (a favorite of silk worms, dating from the time when silk was a local industry) until you reach the tourist information office and the boat dock.
 On the way, you'll pass several places to rent paddleboats.

 Look across the lake for the village clustered around a huge, blocky, sand-colored building (lit up in bright colors at night).
 That's the Casinò di Campione, the largest casino in Europe, which enjoys special legal privileges, granted by Mussolini when he saw what casino tourism had done for nearby Lugano.
 The casino dominates Campione d'Italia — a tiny enclave of Italy that's surrounded by Switzerland on all sides; residents use Swiss francs, have Swiss phone numbers and license plates, and pay Swiss taxes...but carry Italian passports.

 Back at the yellow city hall building, cross the busy road (notice the pedestrian underpass nearby).
-A block inland from the TI is Piazza della Riforma again.
+A block inland from the tourist information office is Piazza della Riforma again.
 The first left off the square is...

-Via Nassa: This is one of Lugano’s main shopping streets.
+Via Nassa: This is one of Lugano's main shopping streets.
 For the next several blocks, just enjoy the wandering, window-shopping, and people-watching along this gauntlet of boutiques and jewelry shops under typical Lombardi arcades.
-On the right, at #22, the Co-op department store (closed Sun) has a good selection of chocolates (just inside the door on the left), a basement supermarket, and a handy top-floor cafeteria (lunch only, great views).
+On the right, at #22, the Co-op department store has a good selection of chocolates (just inside the door on the left), a basement supermarket, and a handy top-floor cafeteria with great views.

 Follow Via Nassa until it dead-ends at the small but historic...